Cornerstone is our day centre in Manchester which supports people experiencing homelessness or at risk of becoming homeless.

 This map shows just some of the places across Greater Manchester and Lancashire that our teams support people in the local community…

-Our name – Caritas Salford – is reflective of the fact that we’re the domestic social action charity of the Catholic Diocese of Salford.
+Our name – Caritas Salford – is reflective of the fact that we’re the charity of the Catholic Diocese of Salford.

-Our reach though, spans not just Salford, but right across the diocese, taking in most of Greater Manchester and parts of Lancashire too.
+Our reach though, spans not just Salford, but right across Greater Manchester and parts of Lancashire too.

 We’re really proud to be able to work in the heart of communities across our area.